Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 How much do Content Creators make ?

 A Content Creator is one of the best online jobs that pay well because you can work from home and get paid just under $23.00 an hour, which comes to around $48,000.00 a year.
 It’s possible to make even more if you’re able to expand your skills and provide more content creation channels to a customer or employer.

 What do you need to be a Content Creator ?

 Most Content Creators develop a thorough understanding of a specific industry and immerse themselves in related news and trends.
-To bring the best information to your target audience, you’ll have to become an expert in your industry…which doesn’t happen overnight.
+To bring the best information to your target audience, you’ll have to become an pro in your industry…which doesn’t happen overnight.
 For example, are you passionate about technology ?
 If so, are you up on the latest gadgets ?

 Along with specializing in an industry, Content Creators need to have the ability to pivot between different types of content and thrives in a detail-driven environment.